thehapyone/BareBoneSim800/README.md

 This Library uses the AltSoftSerial Library instead of the SoftSerial Library to allow for compatibility with other PinChange Interrupts Library and SPI Libraries

 ## Applications and Features
-+ Send SMS and read SMS
++ Send SMS, Read SMS and Delete SMS
 + AT Command Test
 + Send and Receive HTTP data
 + TCP Connection